 Critics never explained what was historically false (or outside the range of permissible interpretation) in the column.
 Moreover, writers Taylor Lorenz, Caity Weaver, Sheera Frankel, Jacey Fortin, and others said that such columns put black reporters in danger and condemned publishing Cotton’s viewpoint.
 In a breathtaking surrender, the newspaper apologized and not only promised an investigation in how such an opposing view could find itself on its pages but promised to reduce the number of editorials in the future.

 One of the writers who condemned the decision to publish Cotton was Hannah-Jones.
 Hannah-Jones applauded the decision of the Times to apologize for publishing such an opposing viewpoint and denounced those who engage in what she called “even-handedness, both sideism” journalism.
-Opinion editor James Bennet was rustled out to make a pleading apology.
+Opinion editor James Bennet reportedly made an apology to the staff.
 That however was not enough.
 He was later compelled to resign for publishing a column that advocates an option used previously in history with rioting.

 Media outlets are now wedded to echo journalism models where opposing views or facts are increasingly rare.
 We are seeing our leading schools teaching such advocacy and bias as values as opposed to dangers to journalism.
 It is a shift at universities that will impact journalism for many years to come.